 We were already sulking since the next stop was our last stop, Dublin!

 Dublin: Now, circling back to the beginning of the post, yes when someone said Ireland to me I only thought about Dublin.
 After a quick tour around Galway city, we reached to Dublin and of course, our stop was to see The Book of Kells, the library is a must-see on the itinerary of all visitors to Dublin.
 Located in the heart of Dublin City, a walk through the cobbled stones of Trinity College Dublin will bring visitors back to the 18th century, when the magnificent Old Library building was constructed and which displays the Book of Kells, it’s magnificent since there was much less time, I couldn’t wait my turn through the long queue and skipped to for a quick tour around the city by walk, whereas my other two friends went in, and skipped the city walk.
 I went around the city, crossing many cobbled stones pubs, living neighbourhood, big malls, and lively squares.
 Later, I was told that it was magical, and I shouldn’t have missed it, but when you have only 2 hours to cover, It was important for me to see the city, go look at world famous Guinness Factory so I will not complain about my way that I didn’t see the city at all, Dublin. 😀

 Well, that was my story in Ireland.
-Let me know what do you think my trip to Ireland.
+Let me know what do you think about my trip to Ireland.
 Also, add any of your favourites in the comments and I will do them when I am going there next.